admunkucsd/ug3-interface/README.md

-# Ephys Socket
+# UG3 Interface

 ![ephys-socket-screenshot](Resources/ephys-socket.png)

-A simple UDP server for receiving raw matrix data.
-It can be used to stream data from the `OpenCVMatSocket` in [Bonsai](https://bonsai-rx.org).
+A DataThread plugin used to connect to and acquire data from the UG3 head worn unit.

 ## Installation